Facts about Alex Trebek

 Alex Trebek Biography

-Alex Trebek began hosting the TV quiz show Jeopardy! in 1984, and over the next 35 years became one of the most beloved figures in American television.
+Alex Trebek began hosting the TV quiz show Jeopardy! in 1984.
+He continued hosting the show until his death in 2020, along the way becoming one of the most beloved figures in American television.

 Jeopardy! was a hit in the 1960s and early 1970s with original host Art Fleming.
-Trebek joined the show as host on its revival in 1984, and remained the popular face of the show well into the 21st century.
-(The show’s distinctive format has Trebek delivering answers, with contestants required to ask “What is…?” or “Who is…?” as they give their response in the form of a question.)
+Trebek joined the show as host on its revival in 1984 and continued for 36 years.
+(The show’s distinctive format had Trebek delivering answers, with contestants required to ask “What is…?” or “Who is…?” as they gave their response in the form of a question.)